terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_alb_controller.html.markdown

 Supported in provider *v3.4+* and VCD 10.2+ with NSX-T and ALB.

 Provides a resource to manage ALB Controller for Providers.
-It helps to integrate VMware Cloud Director with Avi Load Balancer deployment.
-Controller instances are registered with VMware Cloud Director instance.
+It helps to integrate Viettel IDC Cloud with Avi Load Balancer deployment.
+Controller instances are registered with Viettel IDC Cloud instance.
 Controller instances serve as a central control plane for the load-balancing services provided by Avi Load Balancer.

 ~> Only `System Administrator` can create this resource.